NaveenJohnPremkumar/CLI-AI-Powered-Game/README.md

 # AI-Powered Text Adventure Game

 This project is an AI-powered text adventure game that uses advanced language models to generate immersive stories and respond to player inputs.
 The game master is an AI that describes the world, reacts to player actions, and makes the game engaging.
+Since I use a a 14b parameter model, it can be pretty slow

 ## Features